tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 444. Standing to:-  taking up positions.

 445. Trenches:-  long deep ditches in the ground where soldiers hide from the enemy.

+### 20-DEC-20
+311. Scorch marks:-  burn marks.

+312. Woing for:-  was selling for.

+313. Restore:-   repair.

+314. Venner:-  A thin layer of plastic or decorative.

+315. Clustering:-  gathering.